Tips for Getting the Best CNC Milling or Turning Surface Finish

 Solid carbide cutters are much more rigid than HSS cutters.
 Hence, even if you're not running them at flat out carbide speeds, they may still produce a better finish.
 This will be especially true for longer reaches, smaller diameters, and so forth.
 Incidentally, carbide generally takes a smaller chipload than HSS, but it runs at so much higher rpm that it still comes out ahead.

 Use G-Wizard's Cut Optimizer to minimize deflection, avoid chatter on finish passes, and do what you can to increase rigidity and minimize vibration of any kind.
 Chatter is the worst kind of vibration and will be very visible in the finish.
 Check out our chapter on chatter for more tips on how to get rid of it.
+Our G-Wizard Calculator even has a chatter calculator to help you determine the optimal spindle rpms to minimize chatter:

 Minimize Overhang For Workpieces and Boring Bars When Turning